DanBirks888/Mental-Health-App/vim.md

-# Using Vim for better workflow!
+## Using VIM for the First Time

+> Vim has been norotiously crowned as a programming prodicivity booster and was only a matter of time before I got started with it!
+Better sooner than later!

+> To avoid being overwhelmed, I believe this shortcuts are all that is required to get started with VIM if anyone is yet to take the plunge

-Vim in Visual Studio Code can enhance workflow to remove the requirements of a mouse!
+- Vim in Visual Studio Code can enhance workflow to remove the requirements of a mouse!
 - This project has been built using Vim to adjust to its syntax!

 ## Basic Navigation